microsoft/art/README.md

 ## About

 Art is one of the few languages which transcends barriers of country, culture, and time.
-We aim to create an algorithim that can help discover the common semantic elements of art even between **any** culture, media, artist, or collection within the comined artworks of [The Metropolitan Museum of Art](https://www.metmuseum.org/) and [The Rijksmusem](https://www.rijksmuseum.nl/en).
+We aim to create an algorithm that can help discover the common semantic elements of art even between **any** culture, media, artist, or collection within the combined artworks of [The Metropolitan Museum of Art](https://www.metmuseum.org/) and [The Rijksmusem](https://www.rijksmuseum.nl/en).

 ### Conditional Image Retrieval